Rizwanye/blog/_posts/2023-11-22-Tokenization-monetary-system.md

 ---

 The new monteary system will change everything that we know of and how we understand the economy through the use of RWA (Real world assset) tokenization.
 Where assets will be represented using tokens.
-For example tokenization of depoists, stocks, derivates and etc. Where assets are stored on a centralise database.
+For example tokenization of depoists, stocks, derivates and etc. Where assets are stored on a centralised database.
 Unlike cryptocurrency where it is decentralsied.
 The current development of tokenization by big banks and higher entities are focusing on a hybrid of crypto-tech, defi with a unique blend of centralisation, control and monitization.

 As a result there will be a new paradigm and new way of life bounded by a whole new set of rules.
 Much like how when we had the pandemic which has dramatically